What Is The Farmable Wetlands Program (FWP)?

 - Wetlands and wetland buffer areas are critical to maintaining a healthy environment.
 Landowners who take part in the FWP receive an annual rental payment for their enrolled acres.
 FSA also provides cost-sharing and other incentives to help offset the costs associated with putting these practices in place.

-For further information about the program, including rental payment information, other eligibility and maintenance criteria, and land requirements, visit your local FSA office.
+For further information about the program, including rental payment information, other eligibility and maintenance criteria, and land requirements, Find your local FSA office.

 REMINDER: This listing is a free service of IdahoLandCAN.